• Home

 Does the house have vermiculite insulation?

-• Vermiculite ore, produced by the Libby Mine in Montana from the 1920′s to 1990, was sold as Zonolite® Attic Insulation and WILL contain amphibole asbestos.
+• Vermiculite ore, produced by the Libby Mine in Montana from the 1920′s to 1990, was sold as Zonolite® in Attic Insulation and WILL contain amphibole asbestos.
 If the house has vermiculite insulation it “has to” be tested.
 I, Scott Simmons, could not sleep at night knowing your house was not tested.
 A few years ago buyers had a home I had listed tested.
 The test came back positive.
 The sellers decided to fire me and hire a new agent that did not know the home had failed a test.
 I sent the new agent an email stating my concerns.
 The home sold I do not know if the new buyers knew.
 If it ends up in court I have a copy of that email.
 This made me sad knowing someone would sink that low to save 15k or so when selling a home for hundreds of thousands of dollars.
 It will cost $15,000-$20,000 to professionally remove if it’s in the house.
 Not all vermiculite has asbestos, but I was told by the testing company that 99% of tests are positive.
-Here is a copy of the Safe Work Practices for handling asbestos pdf from Work Safe BC.
+Here is a copy of the Safe Work Practices for Handling asbestos pdf from Work Safe BC.
 From the Vancouver Sun, Feb 2013 Asbestos safety often ignored in B.C pdf and this Asbestos Tougher sanctions needed for rule abusers pdf

 • Check for buried oil tanks.

-• Check the Land Use Bylaw #355 and see what pertains to this property ssbylbaselu0355
+• Check the Land Use Bylaw #355 and see what pertains to this property

-• If it is a view property, do you “own the view?”
+• If it is a view property, do you “own the view?

 • If not, who does?